turbot/tailpipe-plugin-aws/docs/tables/aws_vpc_flow_log/index.md

 }
 ```

-### Collect VPC flow logs from a CloudWatch log group using a custom log format
+### Collect VPC flow logs from a CloudWatch log group with custom log format

 Collect VPC flow logs from an AWS CloudWatch Log Group where the log format does not include a header line, or the format differs from the default.